-If you’re in the middle of building a house or remodeling an existing home, at some point you’ll need to choose a new front door.
-For those looking to make their home look as classy as they can, installing sidelights alongside the entry door is a great option.
-It can make an otherwise ordinary entry way look truly grand.
-It lets in lots of natural light, allows you to see outside, and even gives your favorite furry friend a place to watch the great outdoors.
+If you’re in the middle of building a house or remodeling an existing home, at some point, you’ll need to choose a new front door.
+Installing sidelights alongside the entry door is an excellent option for those looking to make their home look as classy as possible.
+A front door with sidelights can make an otherwise ordinary entryway look truly grand; they let in lots of natural light, allow you to see outside, and even gives your favorite furry friend a place to watch the great outdoors.
 Here are a few ways to make this combination work for your style (for more information, contact us).

 One or Two Sidelights

 You’ll first need to determine if you want one or two sidelights.
-If you choose two, the doorway will end up quite wide so you’ll need to do plenty of measuring to make sure that it will fit into your space.
 Sometimes just one sidelight will do the trick.
-Be certain to make sure there won’t be any obstructions in the way of the door opening, such as a staircase or closet.
-Take into account how adding sidelights might skew the way your door opens.
-If your entryway is free and clear, then your door should open just fine no matter which combination you choose.
+If you choose two, the doorway will end up quite wide, so you’ll need to do plenty of measuring to ensure it will fit into your space.
+Consider how adding sidelights might skew the way your door opens and ensure no obstructions, such as a staircase or closet, interfere with it.
+If your entryway is free and clear, your door should open just fine, no matter which combination you choose.

 Half, Three-Fourths, or Full